rehierl/node-tree-outliner/3-basic-design/3-3-2-single-s.md

 The only method to break up these loose relationships is to change the structure of the node tree.
 Obviously, that is not allowed because the purpose of these associations is ultimately to represent the tree's structure as is.

+**Memory hook**
+The `NxN` relation can be understood to define a spacial relationship (e.g. cities on a continent).
+In contrary to that, the `SxN` relation can be understood to define a logical relationship (e.g. political affiliation).

+Note that, this perspective is not overly accurate because a political affiliation may span over multiple segments (e.g. islands) that are separated from each other.